ubports/ubuntu-ui-toolkit/manual-tests/README.txt

 test needs to be executed by a person until it is converted into an automated test.

 However please be very discriminatory about your manual tests.
-It's highly likely that you can automate whatever it is you're testing, and doing so will be of much more value to the quality of Unity.
+It's highly likely that you can automate whatever it is you're testing, and doing so will be of much more value to the quality of UI Toolkit.
 Manual tests are a last resort.
 They should not be written lightly, and should give you a feeling of shame.

 If you're to the point where you believe you need a manual test, then please come talk to the QA team and we will see if we can find an automatable solution.

 Format